Aging & Health A to Z

 Lifestyle & Management

-- Using padding or shoe inserts to help prevent blisters and ulcers.
+- Wear properly fitted, supportive shoes with padding or shoe inserts to prevent blisters and ulcers.

-- Be sure to notify your healthcare provider if you have foot or leg sores.
+- Tell your healthcare provider if you have any sores or injuries to your feet.

 Posted: March 2012